PROTECTION OF CROPS – HOW TO KNOW ABOUT PROTECT CROPS

 Ans10: Weedicides are the chemicals that farmers use to control the growth of weeds.
 These plants are unwanted plants in the field.
 These weedicides may affect the health of farmers.
 So, the farmers should take precautionary measures like gloves, mask etc to cover nose, mouth and hands.

-CONCEPTUAL QUESTION FOR PROTECTION OF CROPS
+CHOOSE THE CORRECT QUESTION ON PROTECTION OF CROPS

-Select the statement which is false for organic manure?
+Qs11: Select the statement which is false for organic manure?

 (i)It has a balance of all plant nutrients.